okonomichiyaki/supercat/040-prelude.md

 **Relic**: Secure for captives, contend a declared ambition, or effective Vox card.

-**Psionic**: Tax/Secure to contend for a declared ambition, or spend for Combat card
+**Psionic**: Tax/Secure to contend a declared ambition, or spend for Combat card

+See "Combat principles" for more details on Fuel, Weapon, and Psionic usage.

 ## Guild cards